 To understand why, we need to go back to the 1980s, when future Nobel laureate Paul Romer had an idea.
-He hypothesized that the driver of economic growth is really ideas-innovations in thinking that lead to the development of new technologies, higher productivity, and more and faster growth over the long run.
-12 In other words, ideas determine how quickly the economic pie grows.
+He hypothesized that the driver of economic growth is really ideas-innovations in thinking that lead to the development of new technologies, higher productivity, and more and faster growth over the long run (Romer 1990, 1994).
+In other words, ideas determine how quickly the economic pie grows.
+See Jones (2019) for an overview of the original work and subsequent literature.

-His theory tells us that we can boost growth by investing in strategies that foster the development and implementation of ideas.
+His theory tells us that we can boost GDP growth by investing in strategies that foster the development and implementation of ideas.
 And not just of a few, but of everyone.

 The first and most obvious strategy to boost the generation of ideas is to increase access to high-quality education and the academic supports needed to help students stay on course.
 Education equips people with the knowledge and the skills they need to innovate.
 And it doesn't always take a four-year degree.
 Think of all the computer programmers out there who started coding as kids.
-Investing in students at an early age and offering them a pathway to learn is equally important.13
+Investing in students at an early age and offering them a pathway to learn is equally important (García, Heckman, Leaf, and Prados 2020 and Rolnick and Grunewald (2003).